thelegendom/thelegendom/README.md

 - 👋 Hi, My name is jack tom :)
-- 👀 I’m interested in python js css
+- 👀 I’m interested in many languages
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ... you have to give me how many million so that I can give you my contact details😅..